 05

-River God (The Egyptian Series Book 1)
+River God by Wilbur Smith (The Egyptian Series Book 1)

-The Egyptian series is an eight volume series by Wilbur Smith that begins with River God, which was first published in 1993.
+The Egyptian series is an eight-volume series by Wilbur Smith that begins with River God, which was first published in 1993.

 From the publisher: “Taita is a humble slave; an expert in art, poetry, medicine and engineering, as well as keeping important secrets.
 He is the most treasured possession of Lord Intef.